dkobran/MNIST-CNN/README.md

-# Example project: How to generate graphs in Gradient
+# Sample project: Generating graphs in Gradient

 In this example,  we'll build a simple (2-hidden layer) neural network to classify hand written digits using the MNIST dataset and TensorFlow.
 We'll graph the loss and the accuracy as Metrics in our Gradient Job.

+## Clone this example
+This Job is public so you can clone it in your own account with this [link](https://www.paperspace.com/console/jobs/j72dysqf7piax)

+## Using Metrics in other Jobs
-### The following steps will allow you to graph data in your Jobs:
+#### The following steps will allow you to graph data in your Jobs:

 To instantiate a chart, print the following statement in your logs: